-Career Journey and advice with Principal Engineer Maria Evans
+Career journey and advice with Principal Engineer Maria Evans

 On International Women’s Day we wanted to shine the light on gender balance within the GNSS sector.
 Maria Evans, Principal Engineer explains why she's incredibly proud to be a role model for young women and girls entering the field.
-Starting with an aspiration to be the first woman on the moon -Maria has been heavily inspired by many, kept goal focused and never held back.
+Starting with an aspiration to be the first woman on the moon - Maria has been heavily inspired by many, kept goal focused and never held back.
 Today, she discusses her journey into the sector and why equity matters.

 So how did you get into the GNSS industry?